Recommended Books for Nurturing the Christian Woman's Heart and Faith

 - Whispers of Rest: 40 Days of God's Love to Revitalize Your Soul by Bonnie Gray.
 This was such a treasure to read and savor this beautifully written book.
 Packed with prayers, quotes, stories, scriptures, journaling prompts for reflection, soul care tips and so much more, you and your soul need this book and to hear God's whispers of love and rest.

-- The Next Right Thing by Emily P. Freeman.
-I love everything Emily P. Freeman writes, and love hearing her voice (her podcast rocks!) so getting this book on audio was definitely my next right thing. 😉 I adored how simple she makes overcoming the stress and pressures of decision fatigue and overwhelm and how beautiful she made it to simply do your own next right thing.
+- The Next Right Thing: A Simple, Soulful Practice to Making Life Decisions by Emily P. Freeman.
+I love everything Emily P. Freeman writes, and love hearing her voice (her podcast rocks!) so getting this book on audio was definitely my next right thing. 😉 I adored how simple she makes overcoming the stress and pressures of decision fatigue and overwhelm and how beautiful she made it to simply do your own next right thing instead of getting overwhelmed with all the many things you could be doing.

 - Embrace Me by Lisa Samson.
 I find this book haunting and amazing and fabulous and so many adjectives I cannot describe it adequately.
 I could not put it down.
 The two main characters have their own wounds that lead to them hiding in shame in their own unique ways.
 The chapters alternate between their perspectives until finally we see their lives intersect and see a beautiful picture of how redemption is possible.
 I was captivated by the unique circus setting and the characters who are so well developed I did not want their story to end.